Download page Service Endpoints.

 A service endpoint adds a small amount of system overhead.
 Agents capture approximately three metrics per service endpoint, so monitoring each service endpoint results in additional metric traffic.

-To prevent the possibility of a boundless expansion of service endpoints, the Controller and agent configurations apply these limits:
+To prevent the possibility of a boundless expansion of service endpoints, the Controller and agent configurations apply the following limits:

 |Element||Limit||For more information|